changetocoding/CSharp-Daniels/Assignment02-GSA.md

 # Part 2 Console App
 Create a console app that:
+0. Import the Capitals

-1. Given a list of strategies returns a time series of monthly capital values for the strategies.
+2. Given a list of strategies returns a time series of monthly capital values for the strategies.

 e.g. Command:
 ```